electron/electronjs.org-old/CONTRIBUTING.md

 You should now have an Express server running at [localhost:5000](http://localhost:5000) :tada:

+NOTE: Make sure you have all dependencies/packages updated.
+Try installing all dependencies before you run `npm run dev` .

+Use `npm update` to update all dependencies before running run `npm install`.

+Try to rebuild the file/directory shown in the error `npm rebuild node-sass` if error was something like this `Error: ENOENT: no such file or directory, scandir 'C:\Users\home\electronjs.org\node_modules\node-sass\vendor'`

+NOTE: If some error is still shown after you have installed all the dependencies, delete the node modules directory in your project and run `npm install` .
+Feel free to ask for help .

 Read on for more info about the structure of the site.

 ## Editing Content